2017 Auto Show Season Brings Muscle Car Madness

 Wait a minute — an SRT version of a family SUV?
 Chrysler has already pulled this stunt once with the Jeep Grand Cherokee SRT, and now it’s back for more by dropping the same V8 drivetrain under the hood of the Durango SRT.
 This beast, unveiled at the 2017 Chicago Auto Show, packs 475 horsepower, and its standard four-wheel drive gives it the ability to launch itself to 60 mph far faster than any three-row people mover has the right to.
 Plus, it can tow 8,600 pounds, making it one of the few vehicles you could use to lug your race car to the track and then line up on the starting grid with once you’ve detached the trailer.

+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on the 2017 auto show season and the muscle and sports cars that played a starring role, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Dodge.